 Congratulations — you got a new iPad!
-Whether it’s a high-tech marvel of a new 9.7-inch iPad Pro, the beastly 12.9-inch iPad Pro, a perfectly capable iPad Air 2 or “just” an iPad mini 4, you’ll want such set up your new iPad with the least amount of fuss.
+Whether it’s a high-tech marvel of a new iPad Pro, the super-speedy iPad Air, or a pocketable iPad mini, you’ll want to set up your new device with the least amount of fuss.

 Automatic Setup for iPad

-Automatic setup works if both your devices are running iOS 11.
+Automatic setup works if both your devices are running the latest version of iOS.
 Automatic Setup lets you copy across your Apple ID and home Wi-Fi setting from another device, just by bringing them close together.

-If your old iPad (or iPhone) is already running iOS 11, you can put them next to each other, follow the prompts, and avoid having to type in your Apple ID and Wi-Fi passwords.
+If your old iPad (or iPhone) is already running iOS 11 or later, you can put them next to each other, follow the prompts, and avoid having to type in your Apple ID and Wi-Fi passwords.
 This makes the initial setup much smoother.

-If you’re starting from scratch, you don’t even need your Mac any more to set up a new iPad.
-Simply pull it out of the box, strip all the plastic protective coating from the iPad, and press the Home button.
+You’ll be pleased to hear you don’t even need a Mac to set up a new iPad anymore.
+Simply pull it out of the box, strip all the plastic protective coating from the iPad, and turn it on.

-Swipe across the Hello screen to begin the setup process.
-Then follow the screens, one by one, to get everything all squared away.
+Follow the setup screens, one by one, to get everything all squared away.
 Choose your language, then your country or region.
-You’ll next be prompted to choose your wi-fi network and enter the password for it.
-Enable location services with a tap, and then set up Touch ID – you can skip this step to set up later or not at all, as well.
-As with the iPhone, you simply touch the Home button sensor with your thumb, lifting it and re-touching it down a few times, then adjust your thumb’s position, and do it again.
-Follow the prompts and you’ll be just fine.
+You’ll next be prompted to choose your Wi-Fi network and enter the password for it.
+Enable location services with a tap, and then set up Face ID or Touch ID.

-Next, you’ll enter a passcode, which is now a six-digit number.
+Next, you’ll enter a passcode, which is now a six-digit number by default.
 If you want to use a shorter four-digit one, or a password/phrase, tap on Passcode options at the bottom of the screen.
 Otherwise, type in your six digits and then do it again to confirm.

 If you backed up your old iPad to iCloud or iTunes, choose one of those Restore options on the Apps & Data screen.
 Choose Set Up as New iPad if you’re starting from ground zero, or Move Data from Android if you’re coming over from the dark side (and good for you!).

 Choosing Set Up as New iPad will get you to an Apple ID screen.
 Enter in your Apple ID and password here.
 If you’ve got Two-Step Authentication set up on your Apple ID, you’ll need to verify your identity with a trusted device.
-Apple will send your device a verification code (I use my iPhone 6 Plus) and you’ll just need to enter that code into the iPad’s screen.
-Once entered, agree to the Terms and Conditions twice so your iPad can continue to set up.
+Apple will send a verification code to one of your other devices, and you’ll just need to enter that code into the iPad’s screen.
+Once entered, agree to the Terms and Conditions to continue.